Muhammad after the occupation of Mecca

-Muhammad led the Conquest of Mecca in Ramadan of the Islamic year 8 AH (corresponding to Dec.
+The Islamic prophet Muhammad led the conquest of Mecca in Ramadan of the Islamic year 8 AH (corresponding to Dec.
 629/Jan.
 630).
-The Quraysh in Mecca was Muhammad's final major rival in the Arabian Peninsula, and following the conquest, Muhammad focused his military operations on further expansion of his Islamic realm to the north, with a campaign against the Ghassanids and the Byzantine Empire.
+The Quraysh in Mecca was Muhammad's final major rival in the Arabian Peninsula, and following the conquest Muhammad focused his military operations on further expansion of his Islamic realm to the north, with a campaign against the Ghassanids and the Byzantine Empire.

 Muhammad died on 8 June 632.
-The period following his death, known as the first fitna, was one of significant divide in the Islamic world, characterized by internal conflict between the Muslims caused by the issue of succession to Muhammad, further worsening the Shia-Sunni divide.
+In the period following his death, known as the first fitna, there was significant internal conflict in the Islamic world about the succession to Muhammad, further worsening the Shia-Sunni divide.

 Background

 This period was preceded by that of Muhammad in Medina, and began after the Conquest of Mecca, which was the result of the violation of the Treaty of Hudaybiyyah, signed between the Muslims and the Quraysh as a 9 year, 9 month and 9 day armistice in the year 629.